mzusin/mz-particles/README.md

 - Can provide SVG path data as particle shapes.
 - Size, color and shape of particles are customizable.
 - The library handles window resizes.
+- The number of particles and the size of the connecting lines can be different on different devices.

 ## Documentation 🔖
 ### Main